Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Add-DPMChildDatasource.md

 The third command gets an array of protected and unprotected data on the production server named ProductionServer22, and then stores the array in the $PObjects variable.

-The final command uses standard array notation to specify the ninth element of the $PObjects array.
+The fourth command uses standard array notation to specify the ninth element of the $PObjects array.
 The command adds that data source to the protection group stored in $MPGroup.

 ## PARAMETERS